scottvr/phart/README.md

 └───┘    └───┘    └───┘    └───┘
 ```

-Let's look a slightly more interesting graph, courtesy of phart user @deostroll, in the [Discussions](https://github.com/scottvr/phart/discussions/15).
+Let's look a slightly more interesting graph, courtesy of a user in the [Discussions](https://github.com/scottvr/phart/discussions/15).

 His script generates a Collatz Tree, and takes an argument for the depth for which you wish to calculate terms.
 As you will see, we can pass arguments for the **phart cli** to use as
 arguments for the script you've given it as an input file.
 We will just separate the